 Long term stress is when you are always tense, and/or develop frequent headaches.
 Long term stress that is not dealt with can lead to other more serious health issues.

 In this course we will get familiar with stress, short term and long term, good stress and bad, and we will discuss the many ways to manage the stresses you will encounter in you personal and work life.

 Resilience is our ability to recover quickly, or bounce back, from a negative experience or challenge.
 Resilience can be built through an increase in your confidence level that you will get through or work around your problems, and by learning effective ways to cope.
 Basically, it is our ability to withstand adversity and recover from difficult life events.
 Resilience is important because it gives us the emotional strength to cope with trauma, hardship, and life events.

 Individuals who are resilient have the resources, strengths, and skills to overcome these challenges and work through setbacks.

 Module 1 - Leadership For The Correction Professional

-- Introduction By Wayne South
+- Goals, Objectives and Introduction by Wayne South

 - Course Introduction